Lake Shore Drive: Later history

 When Wacker Drive was extended east to LSD in the early 1970s, its upper level ended at LSD at the west curve (the lower level dead-ended underneath).
 A new development at the northeast corner of the Randolph Street intersection resulted in an extension of Randolph across LSD.

 A reversible lane was added to part of the road in 1976.

 Construction began in 1982 on a realignment of LSD south of the river (along with a reconstruction north of the river).
-A whole new alignment was built, greatly smoothing the S-curve.
+A whole new alignment was built, greatly smoothing the S-curve just south of the river.
 The northbound side opened in October 1985, and the southbound side opened in November 1986.
 A new lower level was built, using the lower level of the bridge, and providing access to the new Wacker Drive and the roads on the north side of the river.
 The old road south of Randolph later became the Richard and Annette Bloch Cancer Survivors Garden: the east-west part was reconstructed as part of Wacker Drive (which was being rebuilt at the time).
 The rest, between Randolph and Wacker, was kept for several years as Field Boulevard but was demolished in 1994.
 Only some old street lighting, sidewalks & fire hydrants remain, marking the former route.
 Current plans are for new upper-level streets in the area as part of the Lakeshore East development.